boystrange/ProgramVerification/src/RedBlackTree.lagda.md

   red-l : {n : ℕ} -> A -> RedTree n -> BlackTree n -> SomeTree n
   red-r : {n : ℕ} -> A -> BlackTree n -> RedTree n -> SomeTree n
 ```

+The next two functions implement a *balancing* operation.
+In particular, `balance-l x l r` balances a hypothetical black-rooted tree having `x` in its root, a possibly unbalanced left child `l` and a balanced right child `r`.
+The function `balance-r x l r` does the same for a tree in which the right child is possibly unbalanced.
+The balancing operation is achieved by performing a suitable rotation of the tree structure while preserving the ordering between the elements in the tree.
+The re-balanced tree turns out to have the same black height of the (hypothetical) unbalanced one.

 ```agda
 balance-l : {n : ℕ} -> A -> SomeTree n -> RedBlackTree n -> RedBlackTree (succ n)